Carrie Isaac: Education

 Isaac is a supporter of charter schools and opposes uncensored education, labeling it as critical race theory.

 Voting rights

 Isaac proposed to eliminate all polling places on college campuses.
 She cited safety concerns and political violence.
-She has made several posts in support of other forms of Voting Restrictions as well.
+She has made several posts in support of other forms of voting restrictions as well.

 Personal life

-Isaac resides in Wimberley, TX.
+Isaac resides in Dripping Spring, Texas.
 She and her husband, Jason, have two children.